Call Center Analytics: What They are and How to Use Them Effectively

 reviewing call center analytics takes up 30-40% of a team leaders day

-Traditionally, making sense of the vast amount of call center data available involved manual analysis, consuming precious time and resources.
-With artificial intelligence (AI) involved in all day-to-day office activities, the processes have become much more sophisticated and mature.
+Making sense of the vast amount of contact center analytics data consumes precious time and resources.
+With artificial intelligence (AI), the processes have become much more sophisticated and mature.

-Leveraging AI can automate analytics processes and provide actionable insights in real time, enabling swift decision-making and driving productivity.
+Leveraging AI the right way takes care of the data aggregation and insights gathering while providing actionable intelligence in real time, enabling swift decision-making and driving productivity.

-This article will discuss call center analytics in detail, its relevance to call centers, the types of analytics, and how you can leverage AI to automate insights from call center analytics.
+In this guide we'll discuss call center analytics in detail including the types of analytics generated by contact centers, and how you can leverage AI to automate insights from your call center analytics data.

 Jump to section: